 The bezel features the same concentric streaks pattern and the typeface used for the minute markers looks almost the same as on the original.
 The decorative screws and the triangular marker at “00” are replaced with baton-shaped indexes and a rectangular plaque respectively, but the bezel still looks much like a shameless copy of TAG Heuer’s style.

 The dial, the luminous hands, and, of course, the satin-finished stainless steel case almost scream “Citizen.”

 Although the Japanese watchmaker constantly experiments with different styles, it has its own design language.
 This particular model, for example, shares its styling elements with the rest of the Signature series, including the hand-made Grand Complication models.

-However, as it often the case with Japanese watches, the design easily falls into the “love it or hate it” category.
+However, as is often the case with Japanese watches, the design easily falls into the “love it or hate it” category.

-The watch is powered by their Caliber E764 Eco-Drive movement that offers their trademark “perpetual calendar” technology.
+The ref.
+BL1258-53L is powered by their Caliber E764 Eco-Drive movement that offers their trademark “perpetual calendar” technology.

 Although the watch sports only one simple date window at 3 o’clock, there is still no need to manually correct the calendar five times a year: on the last day of February, April, June, September, and November the calendar wheel will automatically jump to the first day of the next month.

 All you need is to correctly set the watch, so that it knows whether it is a leap year, or a first (second or third) year past leap year, and to tell it about the current month.

 All the setting is done using the crown, which must be clicked in different positions, and the central seconds hand.
 It may sound somewhat complicated, but, in fact, is extremely easy.